parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 ></iframe>
 ```

 The [htmz website](https://leanrada.com/htmz/) gives a good and engaging overview so I direct your attention there first.
-The purpose of *this* post is to go through, element by element, what each piece of the snippet does and explain to myself, in more detail than necessary, exactly how it works.
+The purpose of *this* post is to go through what each piece of the snippet does and explain to myself, in more detail than necessary, exactly how it works.
 ## What does this snippet do?